 Interestingly, there was no significant correlation with the girls' perception of school achievement and their perception of brilliance, as pointed out by Jess Hennessey in her article about the study.
 But you must watch this report "Get Smart: Girls May See Boys as Smarter By Age Six" by Megyn Kelly, NBC News, on this study when she sat down with the researchers, children and their parents on July 9, 2017 and repeated their study.
 You will be surprised.

-Gender bias and stereotypes are limiting our girls.
+Gender bias (conscious and unconscious) and stereotypes are limiting our girls.
 How do we stop this when they are still being endorsed, advocated and promoted by millenials – you would think they would know better.
 Google, with its strong Diversity policy,was quick to fire James Damore for "perpetuating gender stereotypes" in his anti-diversity manifesto, which in addition, "advanced incorrect assumptions about gender".
 The outrage is global, but will it make a difference?
 Here is a sampling of the immediate reaction.

 Google Fires Author of Divisive Memo on Gender Differences (Bloomberg Technolgy, by MarkBergen and Ellen Huet, August 8, 2017)